temporalio/documentation/docs/tctl-next/modifiers.md

 ## --memo

-Pass a memo in a format key=value
+Pass a memo in the format `key=value`.

 A memo is information in JSON format that can be shown when the Workflow is listed.
-For multiple memos, pass each in a separate `--memo`
+For multiple memos, pass each in a separate `--memo` modifier.

 ## --memo-file

-Pass a memo from a file, where each line follows the format key=value.
+Pass a memo from a file, where each line follows the format `key=value`.
-Use valid JSON formats for value
+Use valid JSON formats for values.

 ## --name